The

 However, what only the French knew was what our defense would have been if the English had managed

 to get us into court.
-I would have torn apart their entire corrupted legal
+I would have torn apart their entire corrupt legal

 system in front of Europe.
 It would have taken about three weeks for me to prove